Manchester: Macroeconomic wealth

 The Office for National Statistics does not produce economic data for the City of Manchester alone; instead it groups the city with Salford, Stockport, Tameside, and Trafford in an area named Greater Manchester South.
-In 2023, the area had a GVA of £34.8 billion.
-The economy grew relatively strongly between 2002 and 2012, when growth was 2.3 per cent above the national average.
+In 2023, the area had a Gross Value Added (GVA) of £34.8 billion.
+The economy grew relatively strongly between 2002 and 2012, when growth was 2.3% above the national average.
+The subsequent decade saw a further increase to 3.1% annual growth between 2015 and 2025, a rate double the UK national average.